 Cypriot officials were working with the lenders to cut or eliminate the tax on small investors, while raising it on those with bigger accounts.
 Cyprus's parliament, for the second day in a row, postponed a vote on a new plan and rescheduled it for Tuesday.

-Cypriot banks were closed on Monday for a holiday and could remain closed Tuesday as well, to prevent a run on accounts.
+Cypriot banks were closed on Monday for a holiday and officials said they would remain closed until Thursday, to prevent a run on accounts.

 Under bailout terms set Saturday by Cyprus's eurozone neighbors and the International Monetary Fund, a one-time tax of 9.9 percent would be imposed on deposits of $131,000 and up, while deposits under $131,000 would be taxed at 6.75 percent.
 The bank levy would hit everyone with money in Cypriot banks, including foreign nationals.